School Bus Driver

 Do bus drivers (or whoever is the head of the bus driving department) have any say in a school district's decision to close schools due to inclement weather?

-Asked by Heya almost 12 years ago
+Asked by Heya over 12 years ago

 That's a good question - I'm not really sure how it works in other states and each individual school district has their own policies on what is considered inclement weather, but our district rarely closes for inclement weather.
 The one time we did, since I've been there, I think it was a combination of the transportation department and the school board deciding what was safest for the students.
 We had experienced some torrential rain which washed out a lot of our roads and caused some very unsafe conditions for students, so the school was closed because of the road conditions caused by the rain.